chelsinchaos/nofault-cms/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as Speedy, the [MIT OSI License] [https://opensource.org/license/MIT]
+By contributing, you agree that your contributions will be licensed under the same license as NoFault-CMS, the [MIT OSI License] [https://opensource.org/license/MIT]
 ---

-Thank you for your contributions to Speedy!
+Thank you for your contributions to NoFault-CMS!